About Rock Jem

 - All the amazing people who share info about Jem.
 And especially people who originally worked on Jem who have been so friendly and given me such an amazing insight on what it was like to make Jem happen.

-- Seeing all the other good Jem sites link to this site, even major culture giants like Vanity Fair, is an honor!
+- Seeing all the other good Jem sites link to this site, even major culture giants like Vanity Fair writing about it, is an honor!

 - The amazing amount of visitors, which in some periods is the only way to tell that people appreciate the site, or atleast have some kind of use for it.

 To all the people who contributed to this site.
 Your contributions are very appreciated!
-Even if I sometimes have a hard time keeping up with updating the site and replying to mails, you give me such joy and energy to keep the site going.
+Even if I sometimes have a hard time keeping up with updating the site and replying to mails and staying in contact, you give me such joy and energy to keep the site going.
 Writing your name next to your contribution seems to me like it's not enough, so let me assure you again how much it means to me and a lot of people that you decided to give of your time and energy for others to enjoy.

 I also appreciate the early great Jem sites, which are all gone today, that inspired the entire Jem community.
 I mention some of them on the page Fansite History.